The Public Paperfolding History Project

 The Winnowing Box

-This page attempts to record what is known about the origin and history of the origami design known as the Winnowing Box.
+This page is being used to collect information about the history of the paperfolding design known as the Winnowing Box.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

-The Winnowing Box is a development of the Blintz Box.
+The Winnowing Box is closely related to the Blintz Box.

 In Japan (and in publications by Japanese authors)